 Growing family?
 Solo paddling?
 Party boat?
 Let your situation dictate the seating.

 An uncut center seat measures 41-inches.
 Keep pint-sized paddlers closer to the water and lower the center of gravity by using 4-inch seat drops and 6-inch stainless bolts.
-You and the kid's will love the Center Duo Seat.
+You and the kids will love the

 While the camp rig makes a beautiful set up for paddling with kids, it places a solo paddler too far forward.

 If your need for a center seat stems from taking non-paddlers out; use a comfortable NorthWest Canoe Duffer Seat.
 The Duffer Seat maintains a low center of gravity.
 NorthWest Canoe can help you customize and accessorize your canoe.
-Visit before you head out.
+Visit us before you head out on the water.